stuffmatic/zephyr-usb-midi/README.md

 # zephyr-usb-midi

-This repo contains a [Zephyr](https://zephyrproject.org/) implementation of the [USB MIDI 1.0 device class](https://www.usb.org/sites/default/files/midi10.pdf) along with a [small test app](src/main.c).
+This is a [Zephyr](https://zephyrproject.org/) implementation of the [USB MIDI 1.0 device class](https://www.usb.org/sites/default/files/midi10.pdf).
 As the name suggests, this class lets a device running Zephyr send and receive [MIDI](https://en.wikipedia.org/wiki/MIDI) data over USB using a widely supported standard protocol.

-TODO: The code for parsing and serializing USB MIDI packets is completely self contained and does not have any external dependencies.
-This makes it both easy to test and use in other projects.
+To facilitate testing and reuse in other projects, the code for parsing, encoding and decoding USB MIDI packets is completely self contained and has no external dependencies.

 ## Usage

 The public API is defined in [usb_midi.h](src/usb_midi/usb_midi.h).

-To try out the code in your own app, grab the code in [`src/usb_midi`](src/usb_midi), make sure you declare the config vars from [`Kconfig`](Kconfig) and set `CONFIG_USB_DEVICE_STACK=y` in your `.conf` file.
+TODO Check out demo app

 ## Configuration options